HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_api_dev_guide/content/voltmx.ui_functions.md

 | signInWithApplePsp | A JavaScript object containing key-value pairs.
 The keys are the names of the `SignInWithApple` widget's platform-specific properties and the values are the initial values of the properties.
 For a complete list of the `SignInWithApple` widget's properties, see the [Widget Programmer's Guide]({{ site.baseurl }}/docs/documentation/Iris/iris_widget_prog_guide/Content/SigninWithApple_Properties.html). |

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//Sample code for creating a SignInWithApple widget.
+//Sample code for creating a SignInWithApple widget.

 var signInWithAppleBasic= {
  "authorizationButtonType": voltmx.signinwithapple.BUTTON_TYPE_DEFAULT,